SprayashB/py2048/README.md

 ***NOTE : The files for both programs are .txt extension since my PC does not have Python installed.***

 **Two code files have been uploaded because I couldn't run a program with command line arguments on an online compiler.
-The second file is working correctly where inputs have been taken during execution**
+The second file, that is, *IV ASSIGNMENT 1 (2048 GAME)* is working correctly where inputs have been taken during execution**

 # TASK : PYTHON PROGRAM TO IMPLEMENT 2048 GAME.